-The helpline is not just a listening service; it will provide practical and emotional support over the phone/ webchat and also refer onward to specialist community support.
+The Boloh Helpline was created not just as a listening service, but to provide practical and emotional support over the phone and on webchat, and to refer onward to specialist community support.
 A dedicated team of psychotherapists associated with this service will be on hand to take referrals from the helpline and provide time-bound therapeutic support where required.

-Depending on the issues present, the caller’s experiences during COVID-19 and lockdown, and specific background, we will identify the most suitable method and service for support, for example, mental health and well-being services, mentoring support for young people, supplementary schools for support with education, etc. Alongside the helpline, we have an online source of information, hosted on the Helpline’s website.
-These resources are available in a range of community languages.
+Depending on the issues present, the caller’s experiences during COVID-19 and lockdown, and their specific background, we will identify the most suitable method and service for support, for example, mental health and well-being services, mentoring support for young people, supplementary schools for support with education, etc.

-What children, young people and parents/carers can expect when they make contact?
+What should children, young people and parents/carers expect when they make contact?